YEASIN49/CSE446-Content/Lab 04/README.md

 ![App Screenshot](./_readme-image/image16_1.png)

-2. Now, create a file called SimpleContract.sol in Redmix IDE and copy the following code and paste it there.
+2. Now, create a file called SimpleContract.sol in Redmix IDE and copy the provided smart contract code below and paste it there.
+You will know more, about smart contract and remix in the upcoming classes/labs

 ```solidity
 // SPDX-License-Identifier: GPL-3.0